andrewmmc/andrewmmc.com/content/blog/2019/switch-gatsby-from-wordpress/index.md

 Recently, I revamped [my personal website](https://andrewmmc.com) by using [GatsbyJS](https://www.gatsbyjs.org) during the Lunar New Year.

-Originally I was using [Wordpress](https://wordpress.org), a powerful but old-school blogging tools for my portfolio and blog.
+Originally I was using [Wordpress](https://wordpress.org), a powerful but old-school blogging tool for my portfolio and blog.
 It is easy to set up on a PHP-MySQL environment, but it is not so developers friendly with their WYSIWYG editor provided.

 Though I decided to spend some time to take a look to see if there are any better blogging tools for me:
 * Markdown friendly - so I don't need to focus on styling